ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 - Access the Sysdig web user interface from the {{site.data.keyword.powerSys_notm}} user interface.
 - Access the Sysdig web user interface from the **Observability** page.

-To view data in your dashboard, the platform metrics must be enabled and you must boot a {{site.data.keyword.powerSys_notm}} instance at least one time.
+To view data in your dashboard, of {{site.data.keyword.mon_full_notm}} instance the platform metrics must be enabled.
 To enable platform metrics, see: [Enabling platform metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling).
 {: important}

 ### Accessing Sysdig dashboard from the {{site.data.keyword.powerSys_notm}} interface